skellis46/slipbox/improvisation and the threshold of the self.md

 Much later, nearly two and a half years after the initial studio-based research and while I was struggling to draft this chapter, my colleagues Siobhan Davies and Rosemary Lee shared with the C-DaRE research team (16 April 2026) a questioning process designed to elicit precise responses to remembered felt experiences.
 Coincidentally, the process seems to have much in common with micro-phenomenological interviews [see @petitmengin-2006-describing; @petitmengin-2019-discovering].
 On a methodological whim I asked Rosemary to work with me to integrate that questioning process into this research.
 In May 2026 we met online twice to push deeper into my memory of experiences while dancing.

-Therefore, the _data set_ for this writing consists of first-person experiences of dancing, unstructured conversations post dancing between Katye and me, micro-interviews hosted by Rosemary focusing on the threshold, and desk-based research.
+Therefore, this writing is constructed from first-person experiences of dancing, unstructured conversations post dancing between Katye and me, micro-interviews hosted by Rosemary focusing on the threshold, and desk-based research.

 ## the dancing: authentic movement and its properties

 In this chapter I use the word _dancing_ rather than improvising to describe the activity of the person moving, noting the distinction made by the American dancer and improviser Lisa Nelson:

-> A lot of what people call improvising, I call 'dancing.'
+> A lot of what people call improvising, I call "dancing".
 I wouldn't put it in the category of improvising.
 When I think about improvising, it's already another stage or another phase of a dancing urge, and it has to do with making something.

 – Lisa Nelson [in @despain-2014-landscape p.39]

 The dancing in this research was [[authentic movement]], and it normally involves two people taking turns in two different roles: a mover/dancer who improvises movement with eyes closed, and a viewer or witness who observes.
 Both the mover and witness attempt to avoid making judgments on any aspect of the experience.
 Each iteration of the practice is followed by a period of reflection between the two participants.[^am]

-[^am]: For more detail regarding authentic movement, including ongoing questions about the name of the form itself, see Amy Voris's _Forming and Returning: Dance-Making with Authentic Movement_ [-@voris-2010-forming] and Jane Bacon's _Authentic Movement: A field of practices_ [-@bacon-2015-authentic]

 Authentic movement has a therapeutic lineage [@starkswhitehouse-1999-authentic] and is now used variously as a 'mystical practice' [@adler-2015-mandorla p.218], as a method to create movement [e.g. @voris-2018-forming], and as a performance practice [e.g. @davis-2007-maya; @mcleod-2020-dance], all while maintaining its roots in therapy [e.g. @stromsted-2026-souls].
 It is not surprising therefore that Jane Bacon describes authentic movement as a 'field of practices' [@bacon-2015-authentic p.205].